sidkiamri/InfiniteMobilityApp-flutter/README.md

-Contributing
+## Contributing
-We welcome contributions to TrashReduce!
+We welcome contributions to InifiteMobilty!
 If you would like to contribute to the project, please follow these steps:

 Fork the repository.